Deputy Secretary - Transport and Resources Group - John McGrath

 Director of Gateways and EU Relations - Jackie Robinson

 Jackie has responsibility for EU exit preparations and future relations post exit.
-The Division also has responsibility for gateways, future mobility / future technology in transport, rail safety, sustainable travel (including walking, cycling and inland waterways policy) and oversight of the Department’s north/south implementation body, Waterways Ireland.
+The Directorate also has responsibility for gateways, future mobility / future technology in transport, rail safety, sustainable travel (including walking, cycling and inland waterways policy) and oversight of the Department’s north/south implementation body, Waterways Ireland.

 Head of Internal Audit - Tracey Woods